davidscmx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Fully connected		|       Input = 84, Output = 43  									|

-####3.
-Describe how you trained your model.
+#### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of: 99.4%
+* training set accuracy of: **99.4%**
-* validation set accuracy of: 95.9%
+* validation set accuracy of: **95.9%**
-* test set accuracy of: 94.1%
+* test set accuracy of: **94.1%**

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

+Covnets should be useful when recognizing examples where the closeness of features matters.
+Images are a perfect example of this.

-  The first tried architecture was LeNet
+The first tried architecture was:

+LeNet

 * What were some problems with the initial architecture?

 I think the initial LeNet architecture (the one used for the MNIST charactes) was in a sense too 'broad'.
 That is to say it was designed to work well with simple features.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?